-If you are involved in a road traffic accident with your caravan whilst travelling in the UK remember that safety is paramount, although its good to inform your insurer as soon as possible.
+If you’re involved in a road traffic accident with your caravan whilst towing in the UK remember that safety is paramount, although it’s good to inform your insurer as soon as possible.

-Much of the major roads network of the UK is now managed by The Highways Agency, via their Traffic Officers, so in the event of any breakdown, or even a minor accident the Agency that comes to your assistance may well be these Officers.
-They will assist you and try to keep you safe until the matter can be resolved.
+Much of the major roads network of the UK is managed by National Highways, Transport Scotland and Welsh Government, via their Traffic Officers, so in the event of any breakdown, or even a minor accident these officers will help you and try to keep you safe until the matter can be resolved.

 If you’re travelling with passengers, you should first make sure that everyone is safe.
 When serious accidents happen people can become trapped so it’s important to check that all passengers are out of imminent danger.

-Next you need to make a judgement on whether the caravan is safe to tow; if it has been badly damaged and for any reason can’t be moved, towing it could potentially cause more damage and put people at greater risk.
+Next, you need to make a judgement on whether the caravan is safe to tow; if it has been badly damaged and if for any reason can’t be moved.
+Towing it could potentially cause more damage and put people at greater risk.

-“Remember that to be able to react to other traffic on the roads you need to be able to see that traffic – whilst the view ahead is important for those towing caravans/ trailers, the view of traffic approaching from the rear is equally important – lorries / coaches / vans passing by can cause unexpected turbulence which can lead to snaking incidents – so always remember to use extension mirrors – not only will this help to keep you safe – it is the law!”
+“It is of course important to remember that to be able to react to other traffic on the roads you need to be able to see that traffic – whilst the view ahead is important for those towing caravans, the view of traffic approaching from behind is equally important.
+It is often the case that turbulence from a vehicle passing the caravan is the main cause of an incident, e.g lorries, coaches and large vans – so always remember to use towing mirrors – not only will this help to keep you safe – it is the law!”

-If the caravan is ok to tow simply exchange details with all third parties involved – try and do this as soon as possible to avoid other drivers leaving the scene without providing the relevant information.
-All drivers involved are legally required to provide their name and address at the time of the accident.
+If you’ve been in a caravan accident and the caravan is okay to tow, simply exchange details with all third parties involved – try and do this as soon as possible to avoid other drivers leaving the scene without providing the relevant information.
+All drivers involved legally have to provide their name and address at the time of the accident.

-Additional information such as vehicle registration number(s) and insurance policy number(s) are also useful to get hold of, if available.
+Extra information, such as vehicle registration number(s) and insurance policy number(s) are also useful to get hold of, if available.
 Also make note of the date, location, driving/road conditions and cause of damage – your insurer may ask for this information when processing a claim.
-Taking photos of the accident scene could also come in handy when making an insurance claim.
+Taking photos of the accident scene and any damage could also come in handy when making a caravan insurance claim.

-When dealing with a serious collision you must report the accident to the police immediately and notify them of any personal injuries or damage to property whose owner is not in attendance (your car insurance provider will take care of any damage caused to third party property/vehicles and your tow car).
+In the case of a serious collision, you must report the accident to the police immediately and notify them of any personal injuries or damage to property whose owner is not in attendance (your car insurance provider will take care of any damage caused to third party property/vehicles and your tow car).

-If you aren’t currently insured with Caravan Guard then feel free to visit our caravan insurance page for more information on our policy benefits.
-Existing customers with questions regarding the specific details outlined above can call for further info, or email us using our contact form.
+If you aren’t currently insured with Caravan Guard then visit our caravan insurance page for more information on our policy benefits and discounts.